 - Weekly Pick-Up: May 2, 2016 - October 28, 2016

-We have a two-stream recycling program and recycling must be sorted.
+Muskoka has a two-stream recycling program and recycling must be sorted to ensure collection.

 Paper products need to be in a different box or clear bag than your containers.